Imad Barghouthi: Career

 Barghouthi was born in 1962.
 After earning a doctorate in physics at Utah State University, he was employed and funded by NASA for a number of projects before taking up positions in Jordan and Saudi Arabia.
 He started teaching at al-Quds University in 2000 and gives courses on Advanced nuclear theory, Atomic and Molecular physics, the Theory of Electromagnetism and the Theory of relativity.

 His research papers, which concentrate on plasmic physics cover several topics ranging from the phenomenon of polar wind and ion outflow, Ionosphere-magnetosphere coupling to Coulomb collisions.
 He has written several papers on upper atmosphere ionosphere reactions.
 He has also set forth an hypothesis to explain the way oxygen ions are propagated from the earth's surface into space.

 History of arrests

-Barghouthi has voiced support for Hamas, the Palestinian authority ruling the Gaza Strip.
-He has been arrested by Israel for his stated opinions on the Israeli–Palestinian conflict on three occasions, and once by the Palestinian Authority.
+Barghouthi has been arrested by Israel on three occasions and held without charge, a practice commonly used by the Israeli state against Palestinians.
+Barghouti has also been arrested once by the Palestinian Authority.

 2014

-During the Israel invasion on Gaza in 2014, at a rally on the 14 August in support of Hamas, Barghouthi called on Palestinians to "take up arms to defend their homes".
+During the Israel invasion on Gaza in 2014, at a rally on the 14 August Hamas rally, Barghouthi called on Palestinians to "take up arms to defend their homes".
 A video of his comments was subsequently uploaded to YouTube.
 The comments were used to justify his arrest at the time.
 Palestinian figures after the war stated that of the 2,251 Gaza fatalities during the 51-day conflict 1,462 were civilians.
 Two months later, in October, he praised Hamas's Izz ad-Din al-Qassam Brigades, called upon Palestinians to resist the occupation and liberate Muslim holy places such as Jerusalem's Al-Aqsa.